 The answer to that question is dependent on each case.
 There are, however, particular times when you should have a house inspected for mold.

 First, let’s understand the nature of mold.

 Mold is a fungus made up of multicellular filaments called hyphae.
 Many types of mold, including black and toxic mold, grow on substances in the presence of moisture.
 Molds can grow on wood, paper, carpet, drywall, cardboard, or other organic materials.

 Some molds are toxic to humans, and exposure to them can cause various health issues.
-Indoors, mold spores can cause respiratory illness and allergic reactions and pose severe threats to human health.
+Indoors, mold spores can cause respiratory illness and allergic reactions, posing severe threats to human health.